Karolis Požela: Underground work

 After the failure of the Lithuanian SSR, CPL and other communist organizations were outlawed in Lithuania.
-In Raseiniai, Požela published weekly Darbo žodis (Labor's Word) and reestablished Tiesa (Truth) in September 1919.
+In Raseiniai, Požela published Darbo žodis (Labor's Word) on a weekly basis, and reestablished Tiesa (Truth) in September 1919.
 In April 1920, he was elected to the Central Bureau of the Communist Party of Lithuania and moved to Kaunas.
 He published communist Kareivių tiesa (Soldiers' Truth) and legal labor union newspaper Darbininkų gyvenimas (Life of Workers).
 He was the chairman of the first conference of the Lithuanian labor unions in June 1920.
-In September, Požela and others established a communist press which later was named Spartakas (from Spartacus).
+In September, Požela and others established a communist press which was later named Spartakas (from Spartacus).
 He joined the Central Committee of CPL in spring 1921.
 In October, party leadership gathered in Königsberg for the 3rd Congress of CPL.
-The meeting was discovered by the German police and the attendees were arrested leaving Požela who remained in Kaunas essentially the only senior officer of CPL in Lithuania.
+The meeting was discovered by the German police and the attendees were arrested, leaving Požela, who remained in Kaunas,as essentially the only senior officer of CPL in Lithuania.

 Požela continued active party work.
 The Lithuanian intelligence arrested him in early 1921 and in autumn 1922, but he successfully escaped from the prison camp in Aukštoji Freda.
-He was sent the 4th World Congress of the Communist International in November–December 1922 but was caught at the Poland–Russia border and imprisoned for three months in Švenčionys.
+He was sent to the 4th World Congress of the Communist International in November–December 1922 but was caught at the Poland–Russia border and imprisoned for three months in Švenčionys.
 In early 1923, CPL was reorganized and it established the Politburo (based in Moscow) and the Orgburo (based in Kaunas).
 Požela became a secretary of the Orgburo.

 In May–July 1924, he attended the 13th Congress of the Russian Communist Party (Bolsheviks) and the 5th World Congress of the Communist International in Moscow.
 At the same time, CPL organized its 4th Congress.
 He presented on difficulties faced by the party and outlined ways of increasing its membership.
 In early 1926, Požela together with Zigmas Angarietis prepared and published party position and action plan on the Seimas elections in May 1926.
 The program called for recruitment efforts of left-wing politicians (socialists, social-democrats).
-Požela was arrested imprisoned in Kaunas Prison in April–July 1926.
-Upon the release, he enrolled at the Faculty of Economics of Kaunas University.
+Požela was arrested and imprisoned in Kaunas Prison in April–July 1926.
+Upon his release, he enrolled at the Faculty of Economics of Kaunas University.
 As CPL strengthened, it was decided to move its Politburo from Moscow to Kaunas.
 On 2 September 1926, Požela, Juozas Greifenbergeris, Faivušas Abramavičius, and others were elected to the Politburo.